py3-coder/Hacktober_Repo_22/README.md

 ## Instructions-

 - Fork this Repository to your GITHUB using the button at the top
+- If you have forked the Repository previously then `SYNC FORK` Before you proceed further.
 - Clone your forked repository to your pc ( git clone "url from clone option.)
 - Create a new branch for your modifications (ie. `git branch new-user` and check it out `git checkout new-user` and `git checkout -b new-user`)
 - Add your profile data in `CONTRIBUTING.md` .